Efficient Dense Frontier Detection for 2D Graph SLAM Based on Occupancy Grid Submaps: Introduction

 In a common approach known as frontier exploration, the robot maintains information about the border which divides the explored and unexplored space in the environment -- the \emph{frontier}.
 Elements of the frontier represent places in the environment which the robot may approach and thereby increase the knowledge about the structure of the environment.
 With the information about the exploration frontier available, mission planning can be described in its simplest version as \emph{(boldly) go where no one has gone before}.

-Many components of the autonomous exploration problem mentioned above are complex enough to be associated with their own field of robotics research, resulting in sophisticated methods and software modules being available for solving them.
+Many components of the autonomous exploration problem are complex enough to be associated with their own field of robotics research, resulting in sophisticated methods and software modules being available for solving them.
 Namely, building the model of the environment (a map) and self-localization therein may be performed by a module implementing a Simultaneous Localization and Mapping (SLAM) algorithm.
 For this reason, we consider a control system implementing a modular exploration pipeline as depicted in \autoref{fig:high_level_block_diagram}.
 Map building and localization are performed by a SLAM module.
-The SLAM results -- a map and a robot pose -- are processed in a frontier detection module.
-The detected frontier is then used by a high-level exploration task generation and scheduling module, which creates and selects exploration tasks to be executed according to an exploration strategy, and further requests the path planning and following modules to execute the exploration tasks.
+The map built by SLAM is processed in the frontier detection module, and finally the map, the localization pose and the detected frontier are used by the later stages of the pipeline (exploration task generation and scheduling, path planning and following) to guide the robot according to an exploration strategy.

-\enlargethispage{-16.5\baselineskip} The main contribution of this paper is a piece of the exploration pipeline -- a new, efficient frontier detection approach, specialized for use with a 2D graph SLAM algorithm based on occupancy grid submaps \cite{hess2016}.
+\enlargethispage{-16.5\baselineskip} The scope and the main contribution of this paper is the frontier detection part of the exploration pipeline -- a new, efficient frontier detection approach, specialized for use with a 2D graph SLAM algorithm based on occupancy grid submaps \cite{hess2016}.
 The proposed approach is robust to loop closures and exploits the submap structure of the SLAM algorithm in order to quickly perform frontier updates.
-By providing high frequency incremental frontier updates which enable more responsive planning of exploration objectives, it facilitates a real-time use case on large and complex maps, e.g. the Deutsches museum dataset \cite{hess2016}.
+By providing high frequency incremental frontier updates which enable more responsive planning of exploration objectives, a real-time use case is facilitated on large and complex maps, e.g. the Deutsches Museum dataset \cite{hess2016}.
 All the while the proposed frontier detection algorithm delivers a result at least as good as a naive frontier edge-detection algorithm, i.e. performing edge detection on a completely assembled global map each time after SLAM updates the map by inserting scans or optimizing the pose graph to perform loop closures.